 Florence Gell Park

-This neighbourhood park near the shores of the Humber River has just received a beautiful playground upgrade, including rustic wooden castle-themed equipment with climbing structures.
+This neighbourhood park near the shores of the Humber River has recently received a beautiful playground upgrade, including rustic wooden castle-themed equipment with climbing structures.

 High Park